 Certain states have specific deadlines for sending preliminary notices, but missing them doesn’t always mean you lose all your lien rights.
 These states can still offer some level of protection.
 For example, California and Arizona have 20-day preliminary notices.
 That means the notice is most effective if sent within the first 20 days on a job.

-Your first day on the job or first day supplying material was May 1.
-Your timeframe to send a preliminary notice which protects your whole job would be May 21.
-However, you lost track of time and sent your notice on May 26.
-20 Days prior to May 26 is May 6.
-This means that the preliminary notice protects your ability to claim a mechanics lien for materials and or labor from May 6 thru completion of the project.
-Since you were late, you lost the ability to record a lien on the property for the work that was done on the first 5 days of the job.
+Let’s say your first day on the job or supplying materials was May 1.
+Your timeframe to send a preliminary notice, which protects your whole job, would be May 21.
+However, if you sent the notice late on May 26 (20 days prior to May 26 is May 6), then the preliminary notice would protect your ability to claim a mechanics lien for materials and/or labor from May 6 through completion of the project.
+Since the pre-lien was sent late, you’d lose the ability to record a lien on the property for the work done on the first 5 days of the job.

 Because the level of protection decreases as time goes on after you’ve missed the deadline, it’s important to send the notice as soon as possible.
 The protection you receive may be limited, but it’s still better than not having any lien rights at all.

 States with Hard Deadlines

 Several states, such as Oregon, have strict and inflexible preliminary notice deadlines.
 Missing these deadlines could result in the loss of your lien rights altogether, so it’s critical to be aware of and adhere to these specific deadlines.

 However, even if you no longer have valid lien rights, sending a late preliminary notice can still benefit you and is highly recommended.
 Preliminary notices serve many purposes, such as notifying the GC and property owner of your involvement in the project and that you must be paid.
 This visibility can greatly reduce your likelihood of experiencing slow, short, or no pay.